texfaq/texfaq.github.io/FAQ-linmacnames.md

 processing classes and packages and as a non-letter while processing the user's document.
-The key to this technique is the separation: internally a non-letter is used for macro names, and the user doesn't see anything of it, while the status remains ''frozen'' in all the definitions created within the class or package.
+The key to this technique is the separation: internally a non-letter is used for macro names, and the user doesn't see anything of it, while the status remains "frozen" in all the definitions created within the class or package.
 See [`\@` and `@` in macro names](FAQ-atsigns) for more information.